Skip to Content

 At the end of the nearly hour-long lockdown, it became more evident what the source of the lockdown had been.

-“About 11:10, a call went through the Veterans Affairs Hotline that said at Millard South High School there was a veteran in the building with a rifle in a bathroom,” said Principal Weaver.
 “Instantly, even before the other police officers got here, people started searching the bathrooms since that was the alleged threat.
 Every bathroom that we knew of was checked.
-We even checked the exterior bathrooms like both at Buell, softball bathrooms, baseball bathrooms, even bathrooms most people didn’t even know existed.”
+We even checked the exterior bathrooms like both at Buell, softball bathrooms, baseball bathrooms, even bathrooms most people didn’t even know existed,” she said.

-It was at this point that police began searching the classrooms, to further investigate the threat and ensure it was safe for the day to continue.
+It was at this point that police began searching the classrooms to further investigate the threat and ensure it was safe for the day to continue.

 “They came in and said ‘Omaha Police Department, we’re sweeping all the rooms,’” counselor Elizabeth Dickson, who was in the counseling office at the time of the threat said.
 “It was quick; they just told us that we were clear and we could turn our lights on,” she said.